finos/open-source-readiness/docs/operations/project-access.md

 * The type of access needed for each (download, read-only, read-write if you need to contribute back)
     * If you'd like to contribute back to one or more projects, concrete examples of the sort of contributions you'd make can be very helpful
 * Links to the security policies for each project or the service that hosts it
+* Links to the licenses for each project
+* Duration of the access exception (one-time? specific duration? ongoing?)
 * Benefits of access for the firm (how will it allow you to perform your job?)

 Depending upon the needs of you and your team, it may be possible to acquire a blanket exception (for instance, for all of GitHub or GitLab).
 Check with your IT and security teams to see whether this makes more sense than a continual series of one-off exception applications.